wrong tool

-My first job was at SGI, and my first bit of tech helped design stuff at Labs that were so secret that all I knew was that I couldn’t ask any questions.
+My first job was at SGI, and my first bit of tech helped design stuff at Labs that were so secret I couldn’t ask any questions.
 All I knew was that every question was, “I’m sorry we can’t tell you.”

 My next job was at NetApp, where I built streaming media caches.
 The first use of those systems was for porn.
 The whole point of the internet at that time was porn.
 I used to find it amusing that I helped people see porn and enjoy porn.

-My mom would ask me what I do, and I would stare at her mischievously and tell her that I helped people.
+My mom would ask me what I did, and I would stare at her mischievously and tell her that I helped people.

 My line was, “I am a professional.
 If the problem was how to build baby torture devices, and it was interesting, and the pay was good, I would do it.”